JBTAdmin/_s/readme.txt

 License: GPL-2.0-only
 License URI: https://www.gnu.org/licenses/license-list.html#GPLv2

-Aaurora is fast, customizable & beautiful WordPress theme mainly suitable for blog.
+Gautam is fast, customizable & beautiful WordPress theme mainly suitable for blog.
 But it can also be used for personal portfolio, business website.

 == Description ==

-Aaurora is fast, customizable & beautiful WordPress theme suitable mainly for blog.
+Gautam is fast, customizable & beautiful WordPress theme suitable mainly for blog.
 But it also be used for personal portfolio, business website.
 It is very lightweight (less than 50KB on frontend).
 Built with SEO in mind.

 **Features**